IBM-Cloud/terraform-provider-ibm/website/docs/r/function_action.html.markdown

 ---
 layout: "ibm"
-page_title: "IBM : cloud_functions_action"
+page_title: "IBM : function_action"
-sidebar_current: "docs-ibm-resource-cloud-functions-action"
+sidebar_current: "docs-ibm-resource-function-action"
 description: |-
   Manages IBM Cloud Functions actions.
 ---

-# ibm\_cloud_functions_action
+# ibm\_function_action

 Create, update, or delete [IBM Cloud Functions actions](https://console.bluemix.net/docs/openwhisk/openwhisk_actions.html#openwhisk_actions).
 Actions are stateless code snippets that run on the IBM Cloud Functions platform.
 An action can be written as a JavaScript, Swift, or Python function, a Java method, or a custom executable program packaged in a Docker container.
-To bundle and share related actions, use the `cloud_functions_package` resource.
+To bundle and share related actions, use the `function_package` resource.

 ## Example Usage